emilyjb/SAE-Correlated-Errors/README.md

 # SAE-Correlated-Errors

+Paper title: "An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project"
+Authors: Emily Berg and Sepideh Mosaferi

-This repository has code to implement the simulations in "Small area estimation for the Fay-Herriot model in which the measurement error is correlated with the sampling error in the response."
-The code in this repository implements the simulations that compare alternative predictors for a small area model in which the sampling error in the response is correlated with the measurement error in the covariate.
+This repository has code to implement the simulations for the above paper.
+The paper develops a small area estimation procedure for a model in which the measurement error in the covariate is correlated with the sampling error in the response.
+The code in this repository compares the method proposed in the paper to several alternative predictors.
 We do not use a fixed seed, so the results will be similar but not identical to those reported.

 * The file "equalpsiMLflipped.R" runs the simulation with equal psi.
 * The file "unequalpsiMLflipped.R" runs the simulations with unequal psi.